nirtusbro/test/source/source/generic/GenericBoardElement.rst

 .. java:method:: @Override public IFigureStack getDefaultStack()
    :outertype: GenericBoardElement

-   Geter default steka (prvi element, index 0)
+   Returns the default stack (the first element, i.e. with the index of 0)

-   :return: Trazeni stack ako postoji, inace null
+   :return: Desired stack if it exists, else null

 getFigureStacks
 ^^^^^^^^^^^^^^^